 You can see the remnants of the wood slivers on my sanding block below.

-Believe it or not, the open stainless shelving on the opposite side of the island provides the perfect place to store our pots and pans, mixing bowls, and even some of our prettier kitchen items that we never got to appreciate before.
+Wondering why we chose something with a smaller countertop, less seating space, and presumably less storage?
+Believe it or not, the open shelving on the opposite side of the island provides the perfect place to store our pots and pans, mixing bowls, and even some of our prettier kitchen items that we never got to appreciate before.

 The old island’s doors and drawers were so cumbersome compared to this open shelving.
 And the new IKEA kitchen island lets us bring lots of fun color into the space.
 Proof positive that bigger isn’t always better!

 So true, Meredith!
 What a great find and beautiful kitchen!
 Thank you for sharing!

 Readers, don’t miss out on more kitchen goodness from Remodelaholic: